ionic-team/ionic-framework/core/src/components/reorder-group/readme.md

   doReorder(ev: any) {
     // The `from` and `to` properties contain the index of the item
-    // when the drag started and ended, respectively console.log("Dragged from index", ev.detail.from, "to", ev.detail.to);
+    // when the drag started and ended, respectively console.log('Dragged from index', ev.detail.from, 'to', ev.detail.to);

     // Finish the reorder and position the item in the DOM based on
     // where the gesture ended.
 This method can also be called directly